timeester3648/MultiEngine-UTL/README.md

 * Library should be header only;
 * Library should be portable (Windows, Linux);
 * Each module should be self-contained and reside in a separate namespace;
-* Each module should toggleable through a define;
+* Each module should toggleable through a '#define';
 * Boilerplate code on user side should be minimal;
 * Modern C++ idioms should be prefered both externally and internally;
-* Header should contain a duplicate set of documentation;
 * Usage examples should be provided for all major functions.